[column width=”1/1″ last=”true” title=”” title_type=”single” animation=”none” implicit=”true”]

 Can’t Pay?
 Consider your tax resolution options

-• Offer in Compromise—settling your debt for less than you owe.
+• IRS Offer in Compromise—settling your debt for less than you owe.
 It allows you to settle your tax debt in a lump sum payment or with a short-term payment plan.
 As with the Installment Agreement, you can attempt to negotiate with the IRS to accept a lesser amount that what you owe to satisfy your tax liability.

 • Payment plan/installment agreement— allows you to pay off your tax debt over time.
 Usual agreements range from three to seven years.
 You can elect to pay off the entire amount over time or attempt to negotiate a reduced payoff amount (i.e. partial payment installment agreement).
 With a PPIA, a full set of financials is required to be submitted to the IRS showing you can only pay a reduced amount.